MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter24.md

 ### Enforcing modality

 An application uses a modal page when it's necessary to obtain some information from the user.
 The user should be prohibited from returning to the previous page until that information is provided.
 On iOS, it's easy to provide a **Back** button and enable it only when the user has finished with the page.
-But for Android and Windows phone devices, the application should override the [`OnBackButtonPressed`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnBackButtonPressed()/) method and return `true` if program has handled the **Back** button itself, as demonstrated in the [**ModalEnforcement**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter24/ModalEnforcement) sample.
+But for Android and Windows phone devices, the application should override the [`OnBackButtonPressed`](xref:Xamarin.Forms.Page.OnBackButtonPressed) method and return `true` if program has handled the **Back** button itself, as demonstrated in the [**ModalEnforcement**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter24/ModalEnforcement) sample.

 The [**MvvmEnforcement**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter24/MvvmEnforcement) sample demonstrates how this works in an MVVM scenario.